 Home

 There has been substantial news coverage about DAVID MILGAARD, Canada’s ‘poster boy’ for the wrongfully convicted, who passed away suddenly in Calgary in May 2022.
-Seven years prior, there was also significant coverage surrounding the death of LARRY FISHER, the man who should have been convicted of murder.
+Seven years prior, there was also significant coverage surrounding the death of LARRY FISHER, the man who should’ve been convicted of murder.

 With every news item, there was a brief mention of the victim, 20-year-old GAIL MILLER.
-David Milgaard endured two and a half decades of wrongful incarceration, while the real iller — Fisher — wasted away from cancer.
-The man died behind bars.
+Milgaard endured two and a half decades of wrongful incarceration, while the real killer — Fisher — wasted away from cancer.
+The killer and serial rapist died behind bars.

-On an overcast August 31, 2023, I visited Gail Miller’s grave near Laura, Saskatchewan, and decided to write a story about her.
-I wanted to share her story, including the details of the crime that cut her life short, her upbringing, where she passed away, and what her grave looks like today.
+On an overcast August 31, 2023, I visited Gail Miller’s grave near Laura and decided to write a story about her.
+I wanted to share her story, her upbringing, and where she died — including details of the crime that cut her life short.

 Here we go…